Updated June 2, 2023

 Data Hubs to Data Lakes: Data lakes with scalable infrastructure seem to be favored as they are economically attractive with a reduced per-terabyte cost).

-The future of Big Data tools is bright
+The future of Big Data tools is Bright

 IDC predicts services, including professional and support services for infrastructure and software, will grow at a CAGR of 22.7 percent.
 It forecasts that infrastructure — consisting of computing, networking, storage infrastructure, and other data center infrastructure-like security — will grow at a CAGR of 21.7 percent and will account for roughly half of all spending through 2019.

+“The ability to leverage big data and analytics to develop an integrated view of customer activities and business operations will provide competitive differentiation to companies across industries,” Jessica, Goepfert, program director for IDC’s Global Technology and Industry Research Organization, said recently.
+“However, in addition to the huge opportunities, big data presents some significant risks.
 Digital transformation (DX) will drive “everything that matters in IT” over the next several years.
-Succeeding in what IDC calls the DX economy means using technologies such as mobile, cloud, big data analytics tools, IoT, AI and robotics to “create competitive advantage through new offerings, new business models, and new customer, supplier, and distributor relationships,” according to Frank Gens, IDC’s chief analyst.
+Succeeding in what IDC calls the DX economy means using technologies such as mobile, cloud, big data analytics tools, IoT, AI, and robotics to “create competitive advantage through new offerings, new business models, and new customer, supplier, and distributor relationships,” according to Frank Gens, IDC’s chief analyst.

-Key Takeaways from IDC’s predictions
+Key Takeaways from IDC’s Predictions

 - By 2020, almost 50% of IT budgets will be tied into DX (digital transformation) initiatives.

-- By 2018, Line of Business (LOB) executives will control 45%+ of all IT spending worldwide, over 60% in the U.S.
+- By 2018, Line of Business (LOB) executives will control 45%+ of all IT spending worldwide.
+This would be over 60% in the U.S.

-- By 2017, over 50% of IT spending will be for new technologies (mobile, cloud, big data tools, etc.).
+- By 2017, over 50% of IT spending will be on new technologies (mobile, cloud, big data tools, etc.).